The Divine Charter of Human Rights

 "O MANKIND!
 Be conscious of your Sustainer, who has created you out of one living entity, and out of it made its mate, and out of the two spread abroad a multitude of men and women.
 And remain conscious of God, in whose name you demand [your rights] from one another, and of these kinship ties.
 Verily, God is ever watchful over you!"
 (4:1)

 "O, people!
 Behold, We have created from a male and a female and have made you into nations and tribes.
 We did this to help you know one another.
 Verily, the noblest of you in God's sight is the one who is most deeply conscious of Him.
 Behold, God is all-knowing, all aware."
 (49;13)

 "Indeed, there are Muslim men and Muslim women and the believing men and believing women.
-There are obedient men and obedient women, the truthful men and truthful women, and the patient men and patient women, the humble men and humble women. the charitable men and charitable women, the fasting men and women, the men who guard their private parts and the women who do so, and the men who remember Allah often and the women who do so - for them, Allah has prepared forgiveness and a great reward."
+There are obedient men and obedient women, the truthful men and truthful women, the patient men and patient women, the humble men and humble women. the charitable men and charitable women, the fasting men and women, the men who guard their private parts and the women who do so, and the men who remember Allah often and the women who do so - for them, Allah has prepared forgiveness and a great reward."
 (33:35)

 "And thus does their Sustainer answer their prayer: "I shall not lose sight of the labor of any of you who labors [in My way], be it man or woman: each of you is an issue of the other.
-Some forsake the evil domain, and forced out from their homelands, and suffer hurt in My cause, and fight [for it], and killed.
+Some forsake the evil domain, are forced out from their homelands, suffer hurt in My cause, fight [for it], and are killed.
 I shall most certainly efface their bad deeds, and shall most certainly bring them into gardens through which running waters flow, as a reward from God: for with God is the most beauteous of rewards."
 (3:195)